 One of the big money-drains in cybersecurity is perimeter protection.
 It’s also well-known to be the least effective security.

-The perimeter is very large.
-There’s a lot of endpoints to protect.
+The perimeter is huge.
+There are a lot of endpoints to protect.
 There are also many efforts from network security to email protection and the never-ending personnel training.
-However, despite high and constantly increasing costs – the perimeter is hopelessly permeable.
+However, despite high and constantly increasing costs, the perimeter is hopelessly permeable.

 It’s just the nature of perimeter protection.
-The weakest link nightmare.
-Lots of ways to get in and none of them can be properly secured.
+It’s the weakest link nightmare.
+Lots of ways to get in, and none of them can be properly secured.
 Not to mention the 20% risk of a breach from an internal actor.
 A risk that is usually ignored.

 The alternative to perimeter protection is data-centric defense.
-Primarily it means protecting the databases and applications.
-The concept is that by protecting the data we can eliminate a breach whether from internal or external actors.
+Primarily, it means protecting the databases and applications.
+The concept is that by protecting the data, we can eliminate a breach.
+Both from internal and external actors.

-Data-centric defenses have a higher per-unit cost, but with far fewer units to protect, the bottom line is that data-centric defenses are cheaper than the perimeter.
-However, there are many ways to implement data-centric defenses with some highly effective and some that are more for show.
-It is critical to choose data-centric defenses that are effective and can more than compensate for a decreased investment in the perimeter.
+Data-centric defenses have a higher per-unit cost.
+However, with far fewer units to protect, the total cost of data-centric is far less than the perimeter.
+There are many ways to implement data-centric defenses.
+Some are highly effective, and some are more for show.
+It is critical to choose effective defenses that can compensate for a decreased investment in the perimeter.

 The math is simple.
-For example, if your perimeter is 80% effective against a breach and you have data-centric defense that is also 80% effective, the combined effectiveness is 96% (100% – 20% x 20%).
-Similarly, if you have a 60% effective perimeter and 60% effective data-centric defense the result is 84% total protection (100% – 40% x 40%).
-That is the beauty of serial defenses – they reinforce one another and result in unusually high effectiveness at lower individual contribution.
+For example, if your perimeter is 80% effective against a breach and you have a data-centric defense that is also 80% effective, the combined effectiveness is 96% (100% – 20% x 20%).
+Similarly, if you have a 60% effective perimeter and 60% effective data-centric defense, the result is 84% total protection (100% – 40% x 40%).
+That is the beauty of serial defenses with independent protection – they reinforce one another and result in unusually high effectiveness at lower individual contribution.
 It is the opposite of the parallel defenses in the perimeter that weaken one another.

 Final Thoughts

-If you’re not ready to change everything (and few people are), take small steps.
-Make a small investment in database security to start protecting your data at the source.
-That is, undoubtedly, the most important investment you can do when protecting data.
-If you are already protecting your database – consider upgrading the technology while reducing the price.
+If you’re not ready to make radical changes (and few people are), take smaller steps.
+A small investment in database security is a good start and protects your data at the source.
+That is, undoubtedly, the most important investment you can make when protecting data.
+If you are already protecting your database, consider upgrading the technology while reducing the price or branching out to control the application activity.

-Take a look at all those security systems that “work hard” but give you no false positives.
-There’s a good chance they only drain your resources and don’t give too much protection.
+You should also take a good look at all those security systems that “work hard” but give you no false positives.
+There’s a good chance they only drain your resources and don’t offer much protection.

 Things often change when there’s no choice.
 Higher threats and lower budgets are the perfect time for a change.
 Make sure it is a change for the better and build up your future security.